endeavouros-team/calamares_branding/README.md

 # calamares_branding

-For Calamares Endeavouros Branding
+For Calamares EndeavourOS GAME Branding

-@FLVAL works of art!

 used by the new calamares PKGBUILD: https://github.com/endeavouros-team/PKGBUILDS/tree/master/calamares_offline_online